On the stability of matrix-valued Riccati diffusions: Introduction

 The main concern in this article is the matrix-valued Riccati diffusion in (\ref{f21}) and its, time-uniform, moment boundedness and fluctuation behaviour, along with its stability and contraction properties.

 Positive semi-definite matrix diffusions in a specialized form of (\ref{f21}) also arise in multivariate statistics, econometrics and financial mathematics.
-For example, the Wishart process considered in~\cite{bru1991wishart} corresponds to the choice of parameters $\Sigma_{0,0} = R$, $S=0$ and {\em $A$ stable}.
-In addition, when $r=1$ this Wishart model coincides with the Cox-Ingersoll-Ross process (a.k.a. squared Bessel process) introduced in~\cite{Cox/Ingersoll/Ross:1985a}.
+For example, the Wishart process considered in~\cite{bru1991wishart,Cox/Ingersoll/Ross:1985a} corresponds to the choice of parameters $\Sigma_{0,0} = R$, $S=0$ and {\em $A$ stable}.
 In financial mathematics, Wishart-type processes are used to model multivariate stochastic volatility in equity and fixed income models.
 The article~\cite{cuc} also considers a general class of affine processes in the cone of positive semi-definite matrices.
 These processes combine Wishart diffusions and pure jump processes with a compensator of affine-type.
 The Feller properties of the transition semigroup of affine processes are developed in the articles~\cite{cuc,keller}.
 The main feature of these processes is that the characteristic functions and the moment generating functions are explicitly known.
 For more details on the mathematical analysis of affine processes we refer to~\cite{cuc,keller,mayerhofer2011strong}, and the references therein.
 To the best of our knowledge, whenever they exist, such explicit formulae are unknown for general matrix-valued Riccati diffusions of the form (\ref{f21}), as soon as $S\not=0$.

+In the context of filtering of conditionally Gaussian signal-observation models \cite{Liptser2001,Haussmann1988}, the associated conditional covariance matrix of the posterior (filtering) distribution is random and satisfies a type of Riccati diffusion equation, see \cite{Haussmann1988}.

-We remark that different models, involving backward, matrix Riccati diffusions arise in linear-quadratic optimal control problems with random coefficients; see e.g. \cite{bismut1976linear,hu2003indefinite,Kohlmann2003}.
+We remark that different models involving backward matrix Riccati diffusions arise in linear-quadratic optimal control problems with random coefficients; see e.g. \cite{bismut1976linear,hu2003indefinite,Kohlmann2003}.
 Another class of random Riccati equations, different from the diffusion equation (\ref{f21}), arises in network control and filtering with random observation losses; see for instance \cite{sinopoli2004kalman}.
 The details of these works are beyond the scope of the forward-in-time Riccati diffusions considered herein.